bruceiv/pegll/examples/exp/exp.md

 #### *Testing Results:* Unknown

 ### **`exp` GRAMMAR GUIDE**
 The following grammar will utilize recursive descent to determine if exponential runtime occurs. `EXP` represents the starting semantic rule exercising recursive descent through calling itself within the characters 'a' then 'b', 'a' then 'c', or empty, choice based on the input grammar.
-Here, the `|` rule represents unordered choice.
+Here, the `|` syntax rule represents unordered choice.
 See the [grammar for details.](../../gogll.md).
 ```
 package "exp"